 Absolutely!
-We regularly offer a six-week series, Yoga Foundations, for beginning students who want a solid foundation in the breathing, alignment, and basic philosophy of yoga.
+We offer a weekly Yoga Foundations class and monthly Yoga Foundations workshop for beginning students who want a solid foundation in the breathing, alignment, and basic philosophy of yoga.
 If you prefer to dabble at your own pace, please talk to us so we can help you select the right class to begin.

 How often should I practice?

 Ideally, yoga is meant to be a daily practice.
 As that is quite overwhelming to a beginner, we recommend you set a goal you can realistically keep.
 Consistency is the key—it’s far better to attend one class per week without fail than to attend four classes one week, none for the next two weeks, one the next week, etc. The more you practice, the better you will feel, and the more you will want to practice!